 But there's a problem here too.
 For LIGO to operate at full sensitivity, its laser has to shine at 750 kilowatts.
 But LIGO's laser enters the interferometer at 200 Watts.
 And just as it is impossible to build a 1120 km-long interferometer, building a 750 kW laser is also a practical impossibility.
 So how does LIGO boost the power of its laser 3750 times without actually using more power?

-The boost in power generated by power recycling sharpens the interference pattern that appears when the two beams are superimposed--the pattern that will tell scientists if a gravitational wave has passed.
+The boost in power generated by this recycling sharpens the interference pattern that appears when the two beams are superimposed--the pattern that will tell scientists if a gravitational wave has passed.
 The sharper the pattern, the easier it becomes to recognize the fingerprints of gravitational waves.